SudoBrendan/k8s-vagrant/labs/core-concepts/architecture/solution/README.md

 configuration files.
 You should also become familiar with the `kubelet` configuration in `systemd` found in `/etc/systemd/system/`.

-If you want a completely detailed walkthrough of standing up this entire stack by hand, do a runthrough of
+If you want a completely detailed walk through of standing up this entire stack by hand, do a run-through of
 [Kubernetes the Hard Way](https://github.com/kelseyhightower/kubernetes-the-hard-way);
 I'd highly recommend it.
-Just note that KTHW is a walkthrough on GCP, if you have access to another cloud, there are alternate versions on GitHub.
+Just note that KTHW is a walk-through on GCP, if you have access to another cloud, there are alternate versions on GitHub.
 If you'd rather do everything locally, there's a Vagrant version too!